jai-jk/CV/README.md

 ## Experience

-**Company Name** (start-date to end-date)
+**FreshGeo Ltd** (Oct 2020 to Dec 2020)
-_Your job title_
+_Customer Success & Support Manager_

-- Any experience relevent to software development
+- Any experience relavent to software development

-**Company Name** (start-date to end-date)
+**Pedagogy Auras UK Ltd** (Apr 2016 to Sep 2020)
-_Your job title_
+_Customer Service/Experience Associate_

-- Any experience relevent to software development
+- Any experience relavent to software development

 ## Skills

-Consider skills relevent to software development.
+Consider skills relavent to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
 You should demonstrate how capable you are at this skill with examples.

 #### This Skill